Molasky Corporate Center

 Molasky Corporate Center is a 17-story office and retail building in downtown Las Vegas, Nevada.
-The building was developed by Irwin Molasky's company, The Molasky Group.
+It was developed by Irwin Molasky's company, The Molasky Group.
 Construction began in 2005, and the building was topped off in July 2006, before opening in August 2007.
 The Molasky Corporate Center is a green building designed with energy efficient features which earned it a Gold certification from the Leadership in Energy and Environmental Design (LEED).
-The Southern Nevada Water Authority is a major tenant in the building, and owns five of the building's office floors.
+The Southern Nevada Water Authority is a major tenant in the building, and owns five of its office floors.

 History

 In December 2004, developer Irwin Molasky was planning a $75 million office building in downtown Las Vegas through his company, The Molasky Group.
 The project, known as Parkway Center, would be located on property at the intersection of Grand Central Parkway and F Street (later renamed City Parkway), directly south of Highway 95 and Interstate 15.
 The vacant 2.3 acre property was worth $2 million, and the city gave Molasky the land on the condition that he use it for the construction of extensive office space to generate substantial property taxes for the city.
 The 14 ½-story building would include a 6 ½-story parking garage topped by eight floors of office space.
 The project, designed by Howard F. Thompson & Associates, would include 192000 sqft of office space.

 Later in December 2004, the Southern Nevada Water Authority (SNWA) approved plans to lease at least five floors of office space in the building, totaling 129000 sqft, with the option to lease further space in the future.
 SNWA would be the first major tenant in the new building, which would become SNWA's new headquarters.
 Molasky's company would be headquartered on the top floor, and discussions were underway with other tenants interested in leasing the remaining office space not used by SNWA, which signed a 20-year, $63.3 million lease for seven floors in the new building, totaling 190000 sqft.
 The lease included the option for SNWA to purchase the entire building at the end of its lease.
 Parkway Center was expected to open in 2007, and would be one of the largest office buildings in Las Vegas.
 The building was expected to generate $500,000 annually in property taxes for the city.